okkokko10/Opencomputer/ideas.md

   making it so it can be something other than the bottommost slot for the item might be challenging.

 todo: add the corresponding air id to items/containers

+How to represent external inventories in the new system?
+  Currently isExternal is just a value in inventories. hmm?

+some slots shouldn't just be filled in order. slots with stack multipliers should only be used when needed. maybe an airID that allows the same items as normal air, but won't be automatically assigned to.

+option for an item to be unstackable, but instead track its durability with its amount. used for artisan tools denoted by 0 maxStack could apply to any unstackable item.

+todo: slotdatabase translate slot to location+side+slot